Year 1

 Science

-Seasonal Changes: We will continue to explore seasonal changes at varying times throughout the term.
+Seasonal Changes: We will continue to explore changes that occur with each season.

 History